T-Mobile prepaid service to offer free Facebook access

-NEW YORK (Reuters) - GoSmart, the prepaid service of No. 4 U.S. operator T-Mobile US, said on Monday it would offer its customers free access to Facebook Inc whether or not they subscribe to its Internet service.
+NEW YORK, Dec 23 (Reuters) - GoSmart, the prepaid service of No. 4 U.S. operator T-Mobile US, said on Monday it would offer its customers free access to Facebook Inc whether or not they subscribe to its Internet service.

 GoSmart said it hopes the offer will help the company attract customers and encourage some existing customers to spend more money on its service.